 Silent Auction Bid Sheets

-Silent auction bid sheets inform bidders about auction items and allow for people to place a bid for an item they are interested in purchasing.
+Silent auction bid sheets are the most important form for many auction events.
+They inform bidders about auction items and allow constituents to place a bid for an item they are interested in bidding on or purchasing.
 Silent auction bid sheets should include all the information a consumer would want to know in order to make a purchasing decision, helping bidders buy with confidence.
 This information includes: Auction Name, Item Title, Item Tracking Number, Item Descriptions (and any restrictions), Bid Amounts and Minimum Raise, and Contact Information for hosting organization.

 Item Donation Form